YangLabHKUST/XPASS/README.md

 - covariates file associated with the target population reference panel.
 The covariates files can include sex, age and population information of the individuals from the reference panel.
 - covariates file associated with the auxiliary population reference panel

-Different from LDSC, which only utilizes LD from local SNPs, XPASS uses the LD information from the entire chromosomes to estimate heritability and coheritability.
-This approach yields smaller standard error, but requires the population structures in the reference pannel to be properly corrected by including the covariates.
-Otherwise, the estimated heritability and coheritability can be biased by the population structures (see [here](https://github.com/YangLabHKUST/XPASS/blob/master/ref_cvt.pdf) for an example).
+Different from LDSC that only utilizes LD from local SNPs, XPASS uses the LD information from the entire chromosomes to estimate heritability and coheritability.
+This approach yields smaller standard error, but requires the population structures in the reference pannel to be properly corrected by __including the covariates (e.g., principal components)__.
+Otherwise, the estimated heritability and coheritability can be __biased by the population structures__ (see [here](https://github.com/YangLabHKUST/XPASS/blob/master/ref_cvt.pdf) for an example).
 Therefore, we __strongly suggest__ users to __include covariates (e.g., principal components)__ when using XPASS although they are optional in the software.

 The XPASS format GWAS summary statistics file has 5 fields: